corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 1. Change the V number (version number) in your CorDapp's relevant Gradle file from 1.1 to 1.2.

-2. Remove all references to `selection` and `money` JARS.
+2. Remove all references to `selection` and `money` `.jar` files from your build function (in many cases, Gradle).
 The functions of these JARS has been moved into `workflows` in V1.2.

 3. Recompile your CorDapp.